my-realm/musings/poorer-version-of-fetalism.md

 <br>

 >Never give up, never give in.
-And when you have to let things go, let it go like a torpedo, so as to placidly watch the ships of your enemies sink.
+And when you have to let things go, let it go like a torpedo, so as to calmly watch the ships of your enemies sink.